Quiz: How Much Do You Know About Mesothelioma From Asbestos

 Mesothelioma - Chances of Getting Mesothelioma From Asbestos Exposure

-Exposure to asbestos can increase the mesothelioma risk.
-It's not known if the risk decreases once exposure ceases.
+The risk of developing mesothelioma increases with exposure to asbestos litigation.
+It's not clear if the risk decreases once exposure ceases.

 Age

-The chance of developing mesothelioma depends on a variety of factors.
-This includes the age at which the person's first exposure to asbestos, the type of asbestos, and the duration of the exposure.
-The symptoms of mesothelioma generally begin in the lungs and later spread to other parts of the body.
+The chances of a person developing mesothelioma are based on a variety of factors.
+This includes the age of the person's first exposure to asbestos as well as the type of asbestos and the length of exposure.
+The signs of mesothelioma typically start in the lungs, and later spread to other parts of the body.
 The most likely individuals to develop mesothelioma is those who have been exposed to asbestos.
-People who have been exposed to asbestos in the abdomen's lining, the peritoneum, are less likely to develop mesothelioma.
+People who have been exposed to asbestos in the abdomen's lining the peritoneum, are less likely to develop mesothelioma.

-The older a person is when they are diagnosed with mesothelioma the more severe the disease.
-This is due to the 20-60 year latency period between exposure to asbestos and the first symptoms of mesothelioma.
+The more severe mesothelioma becomes, the more old the person is when diagnosed.
+This is due to the 20-60 year latency period between asbestos exposure and the first symptom of mesothelioma.

-Asbestos is a natural mineral with fibrous bundles that can form into thin sheets or clump together to create an impermeable substance.
-Its flexibility and strength made it a preferred material for use in many different products during the 1930s and the 1980s.
-During this time millions of Americans were exposed to asbestos through secondary or occupational exposure.
+Asbestos, a naturally occurring mineral, is composed of fibrous bundles.
+They can be laid out into thin sheets or clumps to form an impermeable material.
+Its durability and flexibility made it a sought-after material to use in different products during the 1930s and the 1980s.
+During this period millions of Americans were subjected to asbestos exposure via occupational or second-hand exposure.
 The term occupational exposure refers to the time when workers are exposed to asbestos in their work.
-Secondary exposure occurs when asbestos fibers of asbestos are brought home by family members wearing clothing, skin or hair.
+Secondary exposure is when asbestos fibers are carried home on hair, clothing or skin, and then inhaled by family members.

-Mesothelioma is mostly a cancer of the pleura, which is the tissue that protects the lung.
-However, it can also affect other organs such as the stomach and heart.
+Mesothelioma is primarily a cancer of the pleura which is the tissue that is around the lung.
+However, it can also affect other organs such as the stomach and the heart.

-People who have a blue-collar or military background are more likely to be exposed asbestos as they work in certain industries or serve in the military.
-However those who have been exposed to asbestos settlement in their homes or from other sources may be at risk.
+Asbestos is more likely to be found in people who have a blue-collar or military background.
+These individuals work in certain industries and/or are part of the military.
+However, those who have been exposed to asbestos at home or from other sources may also be at risk.

 Gender

 Men are more likely to develop mesothelioma than females.
-This is probably due to the fact that men worked in industries more susceptible to exposure to asbestos.
-Men may have also carried asbestos fibers home on their clothing from job sites.
-Asbestos is most often found in mines and factories and those that produced asbestos lawyer-based products like pipes, insulation tiles, cement and tiles most at risk of developing mesothelioma.
-Mesothelioma is also found in workers who repaired or constructed automobile and railroad equipment and also those who constructed ships and masks.
-Chrysotile exposure, which is the most popular asbestos type, is generally associated with mesothelioma.
+This is due to the fact that males were employed in industries that were more prone to exposure to asbestos.
+Men may have also carried asbestos fibers in their clothes from work locations.
+Asbestos is usually found in mines and factories, with those that made asbestos-based products like insulation, pipes tiles, cement and tiles most at risk of developing mesothelioma.
+Mesothelioma can also be found in those who repaired or built automobile and railroad products, as well as those who constructed ships and masks.
+Chrysotile exposure, the most well-known asbestos type is usually associated with mesothelioma.

-The risk of developing mesothelioma increases with the length and intensity of exposure to asbestos.
-Most cases of mesothelioma occur in those who have been exposed to the material for a period of 30 or more years.
-The duration of the latency period may vary based on a person's gender and kind of asbestos exposure.
+The chance of developing mesothelioma is increased depending on the duration and severity of exposure to asbestos.
+Most mesothelioma cases occur when asbestos Legal exposure is for more than 30 years.
+The duration of the latency period may vary based on a person's gender and type of asbestos exposure.

-When mesothelioma was a more prevalent disease it was found in a myriad of commercial and domestic building materials.
-The fibers were used in drywalls, pipe coatings, paints, and cements.
-Many of these products were employed in workplaces and homes, where the asbestos was frequently disturbed by renovations or construction.
+In the past, when mesothelioma was more prevalent, asbestos was used in a variety of commercial and residential building materials.
+The fibers were present in drywalls, pipe coatings as well as paints and cements.
+These products were often used in homes and offices where asbestos was disturbed by construction or renovation.

-Asbestos, a multifaceted substance, is being studied by researchers, especially in connection to mesothelioma.
-Researchers are investigating how asbestos affects the lungs as well as the gastrointestinal tract - the part where mesothelioma can be the most prevalent.
-They are also looking at whether other factors, such as gender or the level of asbestos exposure, could influence the mesothelioma rates.
+Asbestos, a complex substance, is being studied by researchers, especially in connection to mesothelioma.
+Researchers are investigating how asbestos affects the lungs and the gastrointestinal tract - the area where mesothelioma is most prevalent.
+They are also looking at whether other factors, like gender or level of exposure to asbestos, can influence the mesothelioma rates.

 Work History

-Asbestos is an naturally occurring fibrous mineral.
-It is heat-resistant and durable, making it useful for a variety products.
-The asbestos fibers are used in brake pads, insulation, and roofing, among others.
-When asbestos is cut or smashed, it releases microscopic dust particles that can be inhaled or swallowed.
+Asbestos is a naturally occurring fibrous minerals.
+It is extremely durable and heat-resistant, which has can be used in a variety of products.
+The fibers of asbestos are used to make brake pads, insulation, and roofing, to name a few.
+When asbestos is cut or damaged it releases tiny dust particles that can be inhaled or ingested.

-Mesothelioma typically takes between 20 and 60 years after initial exposure to develop, however it can develop much earlier than that.
-It can develop in the lungs, in the chest wall (peritoneal mesothelioma pleural), or the abdomen.
+Mesothelioma typically takes 20 to 60 years after exposure to develop, however it can develop much earlier than that.
+It can be found in the lungs (pleural mesothelioma) or the chest wall (peritoneal mesothelioma) or the abdomen.

-It is unclear the reason why those with a history of mesothelioma are at a higher risk of developing the disease.
-Mesothelioma can be linked to a mutation in the gene BAP1 however it's not a common.
+People who have a family history of mesothelioma are also more likely to develop the disease, though it's not known why.
+Mesothelioma is linked to an inherited mutation in the gene BAP1 however it's not a common.

-A person is also at risk of developing mesothelioma if they grew up with asbestos-related workers and then brought the asbestos fibers home on their clothes, skin and hair.
-This is known as secondary exposure.
-People who work in industries with high exposure to asbestos are at risk of bringing home-grown fibers onto their footwear and clothing.
-The fibers can be inhaled by family members or consumed at home.
+A person could be at risk for mesothelioma if they lived with someone who worked with asbestos and brought asbestos fibers home on their clothes or hair, skin or even the hair.
+This is referred to as secondary exposure.
+Workers in industries that are exposed to asbestos could carry asbestos fibers home on clothes or shoes.
+These can be inhaled or ingested by family members at home.

-Asbestosis, which is a lung disease to mesothelioma often occurs as a result of breathing asbestos fibers.
-Asbestosis typically develops in the lungs.
-It can cause fluid accumulation around the rib cage as well as breathing problems, a cough, chest pain, and a lump on the ribcage.
+Asbestosis, a related lung condition to mesothelioma typically occurs as a result of breathing in asbestos fibers.
+Asbestosis usually develops in the lung and can cause fluid accumulation, chest pain, a cough and an enlargement.

 Smoking

-Like other types of cancer, mesothelioma can be caused by cells receiving faulty genetic information and multiply without checking.
-When these cells are in the lungs (pleura) or abdominal cavity (peritoneum) or in the heart (pericardium) they may cause abnormal growths, referred to as tumors.
-There is no cure for mesothelioma.
-However, there are several risk factors that can increase the chance of developing the disease.
+As with many kinds of cancer, mesothelioma can be caused by cells receiving faulty genetic information and grow unchecked.
+These cells can form tumors when they are discovered in the lung, abdominal cavity (peritoneum), or heart (pericardium).
+There is no known cure for mesothelioma.
+However, there are several risk factors that could increase the chances of developing this disease.

-A person's race, gender, and age can also play a role in his or her mesothelioma.
-Men are more likely to develop mesothelioma than women, as are those who have an ancestor with the disease.
-This is due to the fact that women are less likely to work in industries involving asbestos and men are more likely than other people to be exposed to asbestos at work.
+The gender, age, and race of a person could influence their mesothelioma.
+Men and those with a family history are more likely to get mesothelioma.
+This is because women are less likely to work in industries involving asbestos, and men typically were more likely than other people to be exposed to asbestos at work.